Crash Recovery

 On recovery, load the latest snapshot and replay only the operations logged after that snapshot.

-Storage Layout
+Storage

-- WAL: Operations logged since the last snapshot
+- WAL: operations logged since the last snapshot

 Testing